Skip to main content

 Please follow the instructions based on the country of your NP education and/or initial registration:

-To be eligible to apply for NP registration, you must:
+To be eligible to apply for NP licensure you must:

-• Establish eligibility for RN registration with BCCNM.
+• Establish eligiblity for RN licensure with BCCNM.
 You can submit your RN and NP applications at the same time.

 • Have completed a Master's level nursing education program.

-• Demonstrate that your Master's education and expecations for NP practice in your international jurisdiction are substantially equivalent to the Entry Level Competencies for NPs in Canada.
+• Demonstrate that your Master's education and expectations for NP practice in your international jurisdiction are equivalent to the Entry Level Competencies for NPs in Canada.

-• Have successfully completed a recognized written examination.
+• Have successfully completed a recognized written exam.

-• Have completed your education and/or have practised at least 900 hours as an NP in the last three years.
+• Have completed your education and/or have practised at least 900 hours as a nurse practitioner in the last three years.

 Immigration